Helena Modrzejewska Theatre

-The Helena Modrzejewska Theatre in Legnica - a state drama theater, operating in the building of the former opera-theater from the mid-19th century.
+The Helena Modrzejewska Theatre in Legnica, Poland - a state drama theater, operating in the building of the former opera-theater from the mid-19th century.
 In 1991 the building was entered into the register of historical monuments (district number: 590/963/L of 17.06.1991).

 Impresario period

-The building of the theater was designed by Carl Ferdinand Langhans the younger, creator of the Wroclaw Opera House.
+The building of the theater was designed by Carl Ferdinand Langhans the younger, creator of the Breslau Opera House.
 It replaced the former cloth halls.
 The building was modelled on the Strozzi Palace in Florence.
 The ceremonial opening of the stage on 25 December 1842 was accompanied by the staging of Friedrich Halm's play "The Son of the Wilderness" (Der Sohn der Wildnis).
 The next performance was matched by such interest that soldiers from the local garrison were assigned to keep order, however, this did not prevent riots and breaking windows.

 For almost the entire first century of its activity in the new building, the theater did not have a permanent ensemble and functioned on the basis of guest service (impresariat).
 Both theatrical performances as well as opera and operetta shows were performed.

 Between 1891 and 1893, the building was adapted to fire regulations; evacuation routes and an iron curtain were installed.
 The theater was modernized again in 1938–1939.

 Multi-department theater

-Since 1933, a permanent multi-departmental theater was opened in Legnica, headed by a commissary.
+Since 1933, a permanent multi-departmental theater was opened in Liegnitz, headed by a commissary.
 Richard Rückert was the director of the theater from 1938 to 1943.
 During this time, both trivial farces and operettas were staged, as well as serious dramas and operas, including works by Wagner.
 Among the dramatic works, there was no shortage of works by Nazi supporters or German classics (Goethe, Schiller, Lessing), or contemporary works (such as Hauptmann's).
 Opera and theater came to an end in September 1944 with a majority of the actors being drafted into the military.

 After World War II

-Immediately after World War II, the building was ransacked by Red Army soldiers, taking everything that was not permanently fixed to the ground.
-For 20 years after 1945 the theater was exclusively used by the Red Army.
-In 1964 the building was handed over to the Polish authorities, however, it had been deprived of all its equipment, including the curtain and heating installation.
+Following the end of World War II and the decisions of the Potsdam Conference, the town of Legnica was restored to Poland.
+Immediately afterward, the theatre building was ransacked by Red Army soldiers, who removed movable equipment and furnishings.
+For about 20 years following 1945, the theatre was used exclusively by the Red Army.
+In 1964, the building was handed over to the Polish authorities, though it had lost all its original equipment, including the curtain and heating installation.

-After the creation of the Legnica Voivodeship, the existence of the theater became an ambition of the local party and administration authorities.
-Once the necessary funds were raised, construction works started, during which the historic, neoclassical interiors were demolished.
-The façade of the theater was painted only the night before the official opening, using firefighter's ladders set up by order of the voivode.
-The theater's opening on November 27, 1977 was accompanied by the premiere of Jaroslaw Iwaszkiewicz's "Summer at Nohant" directed by Józef Wyszomirski.
+After the creation of the Legnica Voivodeship, the local administration prioritized restoration of the theatre.
+Once funds were secured, construction and renovation works began, during which many of the historic, neoclassical interiors were removed.
+The façade of the theater was painted shortly before the official reopening.
+The theater reopened on November 27, 1977, with the premiere of Jaroslaw Iwaszkiewicz's play Summer at Nohant, directed by Józef Wyszomirski.